kczy19/DoomKnightDungeon/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to DoomKnightDungeon, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to DoomKnightDungeon.

 ## License